zucchinifactory/textests/README.md

 3. Register with Travis CI, if you don't already have an account there.
 4. Add a new variable `GITHUB_TOKEN` to the Travis CI environment variables for the respository and set the value to the previously generated GitHub token.
 This is a security-critical step, so it is important that its options are set to not display the value in build logs - otherwise everyone can see it and use it to access your GitHub account.
 5. At the Travis CI dashboard, enable building for your forked respository.
-6. Make a dummy change to a `.tex` file too trigger a build.
+6. Make a dummy change to a `.tex` file to trigger a build.
 7. Take a look at the logs to make sure everything worked as intended.
 Also, you should see a fresh release on GitHub containing the changes you made.